-SEARCH: 1 SIG:3 CONFIG-TRACK
+5 SEARCH: 3 SIG:1 CONFIG-TRACK

-MAX ERROR: 3 TIME: 2 MODE:1
+MAX ERROR: 3 TIME: 2 MODE:2

-HOLDOFF:120 LOG:0 AZDP:1.0
+HC DLDOFF: 120 LOG:0 AZDP:1.0

-<0>MANUAL <1>AUTO SEARCH IF SIGNAL LOST
+<0-MANUAL,1-NARROW,3-NOMINAL,10-WIDE>

-SEARCH:
+SEARCH: <0-MANUAL,1-NARROW,3-NOMINAL,10-WIDE>

-<0>MANUAL <1-NARROW,3-NOMINAL,10-WIDE>

-The search_enable_flag item specifies whether or not the Intelli-Search algorithm is enabled or disabled.
+The track_search_scale_item specifies whether or not the Intelli-Search algorithm is enabled or disabled, and if enabled it controls the width of the sweeps which occur during execution of the Intelli-Search algorithm.
 When the STEP TRACK submode is active and the signal strength input indicates that the satellite transponder has gone down, the controller will switch to the SEARCH sub-mode.
-The Search Enable CONFIG mode item determines whether the controller will automatically search for the satellite or will prompt the user to manually search for the satellite.